Denim & Rhinestones Tour: Background and development

-The show
+Concert synopsis

 Unlike Underwood's two prior tours, which were done in the round, the Denim & Rhinestones Tour featured an end stage set-up.
 This included three different hydraulic lifts and a couple of ramps.
 The staging and visual elements of the show were informed by her Vegas residency, and she said, "I’ve always enjoyed the idea of having a show versus just playing a concert.
 I love having lots of production elements that make things feel unique and songs feel extra special."
 The show features around a dozen different costumes or costume variants, with, as one reviewer said, "each seemingly flashier and shinier than the one before".
 For the first time, her show used an aerial component, as a new way for her to get to the B-stage, where a half-dozen songs were performed.
 One of those was "Two Black Cadillacs", where Underwood accompanied herself on electric guitar.

 The show overall was close to two hours in length, and contained around twenty-four songs.
 She had eight musicians in her band.
 The set list consisted of eight or nine songs from the Denim & Rhinestones album, with older material spread out over her career.
 Opener Allen came out and joined her in singing and dancing for the performance of the light-hearted title song from her new album.
 The number "Burn" featured a prominent pyrotechnics display.
 Before the song "Garden", Underwood spoke to the audience about the effects of the pandemic and how she hoped it would lead to everyone being more caring towards each other and more positive in their outlooks on life.
 Her vocal prowess was also on display during the show, several times holding long notes while staying on pitch.

 While Underwood had always flavored her country music with elements of pop and rock, the shows on this tour brought out the rock aspect even more.
 One aspect of that was her rendition of the Guns N' Roses hit "Welcome to the Jungle" near the show's conclusion.
 She had performed Guns N' Roses material on previous tours (including "Sweet Child o' Mine" and "Paradise City") and she said that she had been working her way up to "Welcome to the Jungle".
 Indeed, the rock feel was established even as she stepped on stage, as Motörhead's "Ace of Spades" was the final lead-in song played over the sound system.
 She also played a solo on drums at one point during the show, that caused one reviewer to think of Dave Grohl.